About Workshop Instructors

 Website: http://www.lindahartshorn.com

-Kay Sennott is a practiced fiber artist, with experience in textile design, weaving, spinning, knitting, natural dyeing, botanical printing, and basketry.
-Her background includes a textile degree as well as craft and textile classes and workshops as a teacher and a student.
+Kay Sennott is a practiced fiber artist with experience in textile design, weaving, spinning, knitting, natural dyeing, botanical printing, and basketry.
+Her background includes a textile degree as well as craft.

 Email address: ksennott@gmail.com